A Look at Each Vaccine: Anthrax Vaccine

 - Anthrax spores, more so than spores from other bacteria, are stable for long periods of time in the environment.

-- Anthrax spores, when inhaled, are phenomenally deadly — about 95 percent of people who inhale enough spores, and are not treated quickly with antibiotics, will die.
+- Anthrax spores, when inhaled, are phenomenally deadly — about 95 of 100 people who inhale enough spores, and are not quickly treated with antibiotics, will die.
 Although not typical, the time from exposure to anthrax spores to symptoms of anthrax disease can be as short as one day.

 Do the benefits of the anthrax vaccine outweigh the risks?

 Anthrax bacteria could be used in an attack against military personnel in the United States during a conflict.
 Anthrax is a frightening agent in biological warfare because it is easily sprayed over a large area.
 Once inhaled, and if untreated with antibiotics, the anthrax spores can cause a uniformly fatal infection.

 Because not all people with anthrax who are treated with antibiotics survive and because the length of treatment for someone who has inhaled spores is unclear, the anthrax vaccine is of value.
 On the other hand, the anthrax vaccine has a side effect profile similar to vaccines routinely recommended for children (i.e., occasional pain, redness, and tenderness at the site of injection; rarely, fever, chills, body aches and nausea).